vladkvit/vladkvit.github.hugo/content/mainpages/tinkering.md

 +++
-link = "programming.html"
+link = "other.html"
-Title = "other"
+Title = "Other"
 Description = "Various projects & experiments.
-Includes personal and school projects."
+Includes personal and school projects." imagehref = "other.jpg"
-ImageHref = "asdf"
 Weight = 3
 +++